Commercial Bay Shopping Centre

 Commercial Bay Shopping Centre is a shopping centre in the Auckland CBD, Auckland, New Zealand.
 It is situated at 11–19 Customs Street West between Lower Albert Street and the Britomart Transport Centre, and opened in 2020.

 The centre replaced a precinct that was known as Downtown Shopping Centre, formerly Westfield Downtown.
-In late 2012, it was sold by Westfield to Precinct Properties Holdings New Zealand Limited, formerly AMP NZ Office Limited (ANZO).
+In late 2012, it was sold by Westfield to Precinct Properties, formerly AMP NZ Office Limited (ANZO).
 The building closed on 28 May 2016 after 41 years, and by 23 November had been demolished.
 A high-rise and new mall building was built on the site, with the future City Rail Link tunnels going through the foundations of the building.

 The development is named "Commercial Bay", referring to the area's previous name in the 1900s.
 The first shop of the new Commercial Bay development, an H&M store, was opened in August 2018.
 Following multiple delays, the main shopping mall of the new Commercial Bay development was completed in June 2020.